top of page

 Membership

-Real estate qualifying brokers and appraisers who are licensed in New Mexico make up the SCRMLS Participant Members.
-Below is a list of the current member offices.
+Real estate qualifying brokers and appraisers who are licensed in New Mexico make up the SCRMLS membership.
+Below is a list of the current MLS Participant members and their Offices.

 Name License Office Name Office Phone